top of page

 Unexpected Detour: Great Barrier Island

-Rugged coastlines, native bush and near-empty beaches make this a true escape.
-Hike, snorkel or simply enjoy the island’s slow, remote pace just a short flight or ferry from Auckland.
+Rugged coastlines, native bush, and near-empty beaches make this a true escape.
+Hike, snorkel, or simply soak in the island’s slow, remote pace just a short hop from Auckland.

 • Think of Auckland Like…

-A blend of Sydney’s harbour energy and Vancouver’s relaxed waterfront lifestyle – a city of islands, volcanoes and vibrant neighbourhoods.
+A mix of Sydney’s harbour buzz and Vancouver’s laid-back waterfront vibe – a city of sparkling islands, green volcanic peaks, and creative neighbourhoods where urban energy meets coastal calm.

 • Auckland's Coffee Order